ken107/databind-js/README.md

     -p, --port <port>  listening port
 ```

 The supermodel accepts client Websocket connections on a specific host and port (or *:8080 if not specified).
-This connection is to be used for the PUB/SUB mechanism, as well as for sending controller actions (or events).
+This connection is to be used for the PUB/SUB mechanism, as well as for sending controller actions.
 Each message is a Websocket text frame, the content of which is a JSON object containing a _cmd_ property whose value is one of "SUB", "UNSUB", "PUB", or "ACT".

 #### SUB/UNSUB
 Clients send a SUB/UNSUB message to the server to start/stop listening for changes to the Model.
-The message must contain a _pointers_ property which holds an array of JSON Pointers (RFC 6901) into the server's Model object:
+The message must contain a _pointers_ property which holds an array of JSON Pointers (RFC 6901) into the Model object:
 ```
 {
     cmd: "SUB",